 - It places a disproportionate emphasis on drug benefits of the brands being advertised.
 The FDA mandates an equal emphasis on Drug Benefit and Fair Balance information.
 So no marketing can talk more about benefits than side effects.

 - It complicates the fragile patient-doctor relationship.
 Yes, “fragile” is the word they used.
 It is hard to imagine doctors that feel bullied by patients.
 It is their job to guide the selection of the right treatment for a condition.
 An FDA survey from 2013 found that nearly half of all doctors believe that DTC ads "inform, educate, and empower" patients.
-This study suggested that DTC advertising can help patients become more engaged in their own care and it thus improves patient-physician communication.
+This study indicated that DTC advertising enhances patient engagement and improves patient-physician communication..

 - To be fair, a study conducted by the Journal of American Medical Association found that doctors do feel frustrated by the impact of DTC marketing.
 Many feel that DTC increases the demand for inappropriate or unnecessary treatments.
 We believe there is an answer to this problem.
-With the dynamics of patient/physician discussion shifting, we believe that it will be useful for this issue to be addressed in the training of HCPs.
+With the changing dynamics of patient-physician discussions, we see value in incorporating this issue into HCPs' training.
 We believe that the days of "passive patients" are over.

 - It increases the market cost of pharmaceuticals.
 It is true that marketing contributes to the sales of medication in a category.
 However, multiple studies have shown that in categories with effective generic options, DTC marketing increases usage of the generics as much if not more than the branded product.
 Thus, in categories like statins, where there is a branded option and many effective generic options, doctors (influenced by payers) will make an informed suggestion to patients.
 Ultimately, the doctor can decide which statin they should use use—if it is needed to treat their condition.